Libytheana carinenta – American Snout Butterfly

 The butterfly has moved slightly, and the shadow has shifted.
-I believe these critters position themselves in the shadows so as to always present this illusion, with a twig growing out of its wing’s flat, strait bottom margin.
+I believe these critters position themselves in the shadows so as to always present this illusion, with a twig growing out of its wing’s flat, straight bottom margin.

 Snout butterflies have prominent elongated mouthparts (labial palpi) which give the appearance of the petiole (stem) of a dead leaf.
 Wings are patterned on black-brown with white and orange markings.
 The fore wings have a distinctive squared off, hook-like (falcate) tip.
 Caterpillars appear humpbacked, having a small head, swollen first and second abdominal segments, and a last abdominal segment that is tapered.
 They are dark green with yellow stripes along the top and sides of the body, two black tubercles on the top of the thorax.
 Butterfly Index